Atomic veteran: France

 A cohort of workers who were exposed during the French nuclear weapons test program at Moruroa Atoll from 1966 to 1996 are represented by Mururoa e Tatou.
 The organization has been critical of the French government's initial denial of harm and limited commitment to compensation, valued at $13.5 million.
 The president of the organization estimates that between 15,000 and 30,000 people worked on the test program, but the official number remains a national secret.

 Australia

-Australian servicemen supported British nuclear weapons test programs at Emu Field, Maralinga, the Montebello Islands and Kiritimati (then called Christmas Island) from 1952–1963.
+Australian servicemen supported British nuclear weapons test programs at Emu Field, Maralinga, the Montebello Islands and Kiritimati (then called Christmas Island) from 1952 to 1963.
 Associations representing Australian atomic veterans include the Australian Nuclear Veterans Association and the Australian Ex-Servicemen Atomic Survivors Association.

 Compensation

 The Clarke Review of Veterans Entitlements considered the compensation of Australian atomic veterans in 2003.
 Since 2010, Australian Defence Force personnel who participated in the British nuclear tests have been eligible for compensation and health care benefits for medical conditions related to their service.
 Widows and widowers of deceased servicemen and women are also eligible for benefits if their partner's death is related to that service.
 A 'reasonable hypothesis' standard of proof is applied to all claims lodged.